vippsas/vipps-recurring-api/vipps-recurring-api.md

 Display of ChargeFailure and changing maxAmount in Vipps
 ![variable_amount_charge](images/variable_amount_charge.png)

+## Skip landing page

+_This functionality is only available for special cases._

+Skipping the landing page is only reserved for physical points of sale and vending machines, when there is no display available.

+This feature has to be specially enabled by Vipps for eligible sale units: The sale units must be whitelisted by Vipps.

+If the `skipLandingPage` property is set to `true` in the [`POST:/recurring/v2/agreements`][draft-agreement-endpoint] call, it will cause a push notification to be sent to the given phone number immediately, without loading the landing page.

+If the sale unit is not whitelisted, the request will fail and an error message will be returned.

+If you want to check if a sale unit is allowed to use `skipLandingPage`:

+1. Draft an agreement with `"skipLandingPage": true`.
+2. Check the response code and message.
+The API will return an error if attempting to use `skipLandingPage` without being whitelisted.

+If you need to skip the landing page for a different reason: contact your Key Account Manager.
+If you do not have a KAM:
+Please log in on [portal.vipps.no](https://portal.vipps.no), find the right sale unit and click the email link under the "i" information bubble.
+Include a detailed description of why it is not possible to display the landing page.

+**Please note:** When using `skipLandingPage`, the user is not sent to a URL after complation of the payment.
+The "result page" is just the confirmation in Vipps.
+The `fallback` URL sent in the API request can therefore be the merchant's main URL, like `https://example.com`, etc.

 ## HTTP responses

 This API returns the following HTTP statuses in the responses: